Wild Horse Reservoir Project Alternatives

 Importantly, water stored in the proposed reservoir would be supplied from Aurora Water’s existing Colorado and Arkansas River water rights so no new water rights or decrees would be required.

 The Wild Horse South Reservoir Alternative would consist of a reservoir storing 95,000 acre-feet of water in Park County, Colorado, approximately 10 miles south of Hartsel and approximately 10 miles southwest of Spinney Mountain Reservoir.
 The reservoir would be off channel, meaning no dams would block existing rivers or streams.
 Water would be transported to the reservoir through a new inlet pipeline connected to the existing Otero pipeline.
 A new outlet pipeline would transport water from the reservoir to Spinney Mountain Reservoir as needed.
 The reservoir would require one dam.
-Similar to the proposed action, no new water rights or decrees would be pursued for this alternative.
+Similar to the original location, no new water rights or decrees would be pursued for this alternative.

 The Small Wild Horse Reservoir + Denver Basin Aquifer Storage and Recovery (ASR) Alternative would consist of: